facundoveliz/budgie/README.md

 ### Demo

-You can visit the website by clicking [here](https://personal-budget.burki.club), keep in mind that the server is in heroku, so you have to wait aprox.
-10-15 seconds and then reload.
+You can visit the website by clicking [here](https://personal-budget.facundoveliz.club).

 You can use this example account: